10yard/dkafe/readme.md

 ### For Windows

-1. Mame v0.196 from https://www.mamedev.org/ .
-Rom hacks and lua interface hacks are tested against this version.
+1. Mame v0.196 to v0.135 from https://www.mamedev.org/ .
+Rom hacks and lua interface hacks are tested against these versions.
 2. Wolfmame (for competition/recording) from https://github.com/mahlemiut/wolfmame/releases/
 3. HB Mame (Dedicated to hacks and homebrew) from https://www.progettosnaps.net/hbmame/

 ### For Raspberry Pi (Model 4)

-1. Mame v0.196 from https://www.mamedev.org/ .
+1. Mame v0.196 to v0.135 from https://www.mamedev.org/ .
 Rom hacks and lua interface hacks are tested against this version.
 Mamedev binaries are not generally available for Raspberry Pi so you will have to compile your own.
 See readme.txt in **\dkwolf** folder
 2. Advance Mame from https://www.advancemame.it/download